AhmedSamirScience/Image_loading_android_libraries_glide_coil_picasso/README.md

 ### Measure the performance of these libraries:

 The point is to measure and give you a rough idea of Coils Glide and Picasso performance and when to use each.
 So, we'll compare how quickly files are downloaded from the network and loaded from the cache.

+When the cache is empty and the image is being downloaded from the server, that is the scenario we will start with:

+## 1- Glide

+### The time for Glide per photo with an empty cache is shown in the table below.
+Take note that these times represent the average of ten tries:

+### The following table displays the average loading time as well as the time required to load the entire list of images:

+## 2- Coil

+### Coil's turn is now.
+### Here is a list of all the pictures:

+## 3- Picasso

+### similar to Picasso:

+### the duration for the entire set of images: